There is a gazillion of books out there, so why write one more book?

 Then a time came when I got weary of traveling, of searching, of wandering.
 An unidentifiable, unfathomable, mysterious heaviness within me brought me to a point where I just wanted to stay in one place, sit down, and bring it all out.

 So the time to write the book wanting to be written, has come.
-The impetus became too strong that I cannot not do it.
+The impetus became too strong that I could not not do it.
 I started typing down the ideas and images that seemed stuck and heavy in my head.
-The story flowed like water, and I couldn’t stop.
+The story flowed like water.
+I couldn’t stop.
 All my worldly concerns faded out in the background.
 And I knew that I no longer needed any reason to justify my feelings for wanting to write a book!

 So what did I write about?